WebReflection/usignal/README.md

 ### Also differently ...

+Apparently `@preact/signals-core` [doesnt't support nested effects](https://github.com/preactjs/signals/issues/152#issuecomment-1247693864) while *usignal* does without major issues.

-One thing I was expecting from libraries that inspired this module is the ability to implicitly have signals values:
+On top of that, one thing I was expecting from libraries that inspired this module is the ability to implicitly have signals values:

 ```js
 const one = signal(1);